azadwasan/neuralnetwork/neuralnetwork/EasyNNPyScripts/Readme.md

 In addition, this project contains scripts to
 * generate data for the tests in EasyNNTest project
 * generate reference solutions from Tensor Flow algorithms to compare the resutls of EasyNN implementations in EasyNNTest project

-The plan is to develop EasyNNPythonPlugin and use it to directly run the scripts from EasyNNPySciprts to generate data, reference results and possibily plot results etc.
+The plan is to develop EasyNNPythonPlugin and use it to directly run the scripts from EasyNNPySciprts to generate data, reference results from tests in EasyNNTest project and possibily plot results etc.